 As you look for a focal point in the garden, also pay attention to the amount of sun your garden receives.
 Whether your garden basks in full sun or stays cool in shade, there are plenty of options to create a lovely layered look in any light condition.
 Make sure to check plants to determine their light needs.

-Create a Garden Plan
+Create a Garden Plan With Layers In Mind

 While you might be excited to start digging and planting your new layered garden, first sketch your space.
 Don’t worry—you don’t need fancy software or an art degree to make a design plan.
 Keep it simple, and don’t worry if it’s not perfectly to scale, although graph paper may help you have an idea of spacing.
 Start by adding any elements you want to include in the design, like a garden structure or existing trees.
 Then, let your imagination run wild!